yrrapt/caravel_amsat_txrx_ic/README.md

 ![bandgap](doc/bandgap_trimmed/bandgap_trimmed.png)

 A bandgap reference with separate PTAT and CTAT currents.
-Provides less than variation from -40 to 125 degrees celcius.
+Provides less than +/-0.2% variation from -40 to 125 degrees celcius (tt simulation).
 6 bits of trimming on both PTAT and CTAT allows less than 1% accuracy over process variations.

 ## Using the sources